RinGKe/CLI_10000_Dice_Game/README.md

     - six ones
     - ex: 1,1,1,1,1,1

+- Double Trips (2500 points)
+    - Single roll
+    - three of two numbers
+    - ex: 4,4,4,6,6,6

+- Fullest House (2000 points)
+    - Single roll
+    - Four of one number and two of another
+    - ex: 4,4,4,4,6,6

 - Six of a kind ( x * 800 points) + (100 for each kind in next rolls)
     - Single roll +
     - Dies of same kind in additional rolls add 100 points